uxlabspk/Fedora-Workstation-Post-Install/README.md

 ## Installing Nodejs

-As npm depends on nodejs so, i am installing npm, Node automatically installed.
+As npm depends on nodejs so, i am installing npm, Node will be automatically installed.

 ```sh
 sudo dnf install npm